Home » Career » Building Your Veteran Network

 American Legion

 Believe it or not, your local American Legion post can do a lot more for you that you thought!
-Most famously known for bringing veterans together and being the largest advocate for veterans on Capitol Hill, it also has a multitude of other services.
+Most famously known for bringing veterans together and being among the largest advocates for veterans, it also has many other services.
 Explore how your American Legion post can help you here.

 On Campus